Posted By MSH on August 14, 2009

 Forgot to push the button on this last night.
 I recently had a good exchange with a Naked Bible reader via email and wanted to share my thoughts on the notion of how “corporate solidarity” (CS) fails to answer my objections to the traditional view of Romans 5:12.

-The idea of CS is that the semitic culture included the idea of a group being identified with one person.
-Hence Adam’s guilt is “absorbed” or transferred to the corproate whole of humanity — the point being that Semtiic culture would have seen Romans 5:12 that way.
+The idea of CS is that the Semitic culture included the idea of a group being identified with one person.
+Hence Adam’s guilt is “absorbed” or transferred to the corporate whole of humanity — the point being that Semitic culture would have seen Romans 5:12 that way.
 Jesus is exempt from this since his relationship is to the Father, as God.

 This is really the basis for the federal headship view, which I commented on very early in this topic.
 It sounds like it can work, until you get to Jesus and the incarnation.

 The reason this doesn’t work is that there needs to be an ontological relationship between Jesus and humanity, not ONLY the father, or the incarnation is damaged.
 The point of Romans 5 (in either view) is that what Adam did affects all humans, since all humans extend from Adam biologically.
 Every “Adam species” being is affected by what Adam did since they are “Adam species” beings as well.
 No other species inherits moral guilt (but is affected other ways).
 So, if Adam passed on moral guilt, to whom did he pass it?
 Humans, of course.
 There is thus “corporate solidarity” between Adam and all humans.
 But why remove Jesus from this solidarity, arguing only solidarity with the Father?
 On what biblical basis can this be done?
 The incarnation forbids this, because there must be true humanity with respect to Jesus.